 An email address or phone number is not required to register an account, and it is possible to purchase Threema for Android anonymously using Bitcoin.
 Threema claims this allows you to text and make calls anonymously, and it goes to lengths to ensure that a minimum amount of metadata is collected.

 The fact that the app is not free is likely to be a pain point for some, but at around US$3 (one-time purchase), it’s unlikely to break the bank for most.
 This may contribute, however, to one of the biggest downsides with Threema: that its userbase is relatively small.

 The Android app features distribution lists that allow you to send messages to multiple separate recipients.
 In addition to fully E2EE group text and voice calls, Threema offers a group polling feature.
 E2EE video calls are supported, but not for groups.

 - Built for ephemeral messaging

 - No phone number or email needed for signup

 - Apps themselves are not open source

 - Security audits are not published

-- No video chat (although available on free Pro version of app)
+- No video chat (although available on the free Pro version of the app)

 There are three Wickr apps, with the free Wickr Me being the version designed for personal use.
 The lowest tier of the more Slack-like Wickr Pro is also free, although it requires you to verify your identity at start-up.